|

 Melissa Steven’s One World Maple (Acer palmatum ‘Walston’)

-Based on the photo history we can access, it seems as though a very
+is considered by many to be the textbook example of Utopian Bonsai Based on the photo history we can access, it seems as though a very

 large percentage of bonsai from the past had deadwood.
 We cannot say with any certainly if this was a design decision or simply